Tommy Egan

-Tommy Egan (né Thomas Patrick Teresi), portrayed by Joseph Sikora, is a fictional character from the Starz television series, Power and spin-offs, Book II and Book IV.
-He is a convicted drug dealer from Jamaica, Queens and the only character to feature in three out of four shows (original series and its sequels, excluding the prequel, Book III) in the Power Universe.
+Tommy Egan (né Thomas Patrick Teresi), portrayed by Joseph Sikora, is a fictional character from the Starz television series, Power and spin-offs, Book II, Book IV and Power: Origins.
+He is a convicted drug dealer from Jamaica, Queens and the only character to feature in all four shows (portrayed by Andrew Bennet in the series finale of the prequel, Book III) in the Power Universe.